qlova/seed/Readme.md

 This work is subject to the terms of the Qlova Public License, Version 2.0.
 If a copy of the QPL was not distributed with this work, You can obtain one at https://license.qlova.org/v2

+The QPL is similar to the MPL except it tracks modifications at the Go package level instead at the file level and you must release changes you make to the packages in this module if you distribute/host an app with a modified version of Qlovaseed.
+The intent is to keep the Qlovaseed module open but allows you to import and use the framework inside a proprietary app.

 The QPL is compatible with the AGPL which is why both licenses are provided within this repository.